DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 ## If a device stops working after 3 days

 All devices supplied by the Get help with technology programme came with a 12-month manufacturer’s warranty.
+If you've ordered ['Pre-issued' devices](/devices/device-specification) the warranty period may have already expired.

 If you encounter a fault, please refer to the manual supplied with the device or the manufacturer’s website for information on how to make a claim.

 * [Acer](https://www.acer.com/ac/en/GB/content/support)
 * [Apple](https://support.apple.com/en-gb/ipad/repair/service)